Sofronio Vasquez: 2024–present: The Voice

 In 2024, Vasquez auditioned for the 26th season of The Voice USA.
 All four coaches (Michael Bublé, Gwen Stefani, Reba McEntire, and Snoop Dogg) expressed interest in working with him.
 Vasquez ultimately chose to be a part of Team Bublé.
 He progressed to the live finale held on December 10, 2024, where he won, becoming the first male Asian winner in the show's run, as well as the first Filipino to win.
 Vasquez won US$100,000 and a recording contract with Universal Music Group.

 Upon his return to the Philippines, Vasquez paid a courtesy call to the Malacañang Palace on January 8, 2025, performing for Philippine president Bongbong Marcos and first lady Liza Araneta Marcos.
 Vasquez held his debut solo concert on January 18, at the Waterfront Cebu City Hotel and Casino in Cebu City, in conjunction with the Sinulog Festival.
 On January 20, Senator Joel Villanueva, along with the consolidated resolutions from Senator Imee Marcos and Senate President Pro Tempore Jinggoy Estrada, unanimously adopted Senate Resolution No. 1259 in honor of Vasquez.

 In March 2025, Vasquez signed with Star Magic for his activities in the Philippines.
 He sang the national anthem, "Lupang Hinirang, at the fourth State of the Nation Address of President Bongbong Marcos on July 28.

+In December 2025, Vasquez returned for season 28 of The Voice finale for a new single "Superman".